yanick/task/docs/usage.md

 Also, `task --status [tasks]...` will exit with a non-zero exit code if any of the tasks are not up-to-date.

-### Using programmatic checks to cancel execution of an task and it's dependencies
+### Using programmatic checks to cancel execution of an task and its dependencies

 In addition to `status` checks, there are also `preconditions` checks, which are the logical inverse of `status` checks.
 That is, if you need a certain set of